FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/how-sso-works.md

 ## Sessions

 Sessions are how HTTP based servers "know" they've seen a client before.
-Sessions are typically implemented using cookies whenenever the application is browser based.
+Sessions are typically implemented using cookies whenever the application is browser based.

 In the SSO scenario above, the following sessions exist: